suyash7318/CRUD-Operations/README.md

 PUT	/api/products/{id}	Update product by ID
 DELETE	/api/products/{id}	Delete product by ID

-How to Run the Project
+How to Run the Project:
 Prerequisites
 Install Java (JDK 17 or later).
 Install MySQL and create a database.
 Install Maven.
 Install Eclipse IDE with Spring Tool Suite (STS) or any other IDE.

-Steps to Run
+Steps to Run:

 Clone the repository:
 git clone https://github.com/suyash7318/CRUD-Operations.git

 Configure the database in application.properties: